 Edward Arnold plays D.B.
-Norton in Meet John Doe, and the great actor brings all his abilities in bringing this titan of industry to life.
+Norton in Meet John Doe, and the great actor calls on all his considerable abilities in bringing this titan of industry to life.
 Norton is a man of money and power, and all he craves in this world is more money and power.

 "What the American people need is an iron hand!"